Skip to main content

 2. Obtain the URL for the image that you want to upload and paste this into the link text box.

-4. Your image will be added to your Immerse page.
+4. Your image will be added to your Content page.

 Note: Please bear in mind when uploading bigger file size images as they may have a negative user experience due to loading large assets.

-Note only Admins can upload images and videos to your company’s library.
-These will display in the respective library tab in the image/video widgets and are available for any user in the company.
+Note: Only Admins can upload images to your company’s library.
+These will display in the respective library tab in the image widgets and are available for any user in the company.
 This makes it easier for users to create Docs that are more consistent and on-brand.
-If you are not an Admin you will see the same screen as below but without the option to upload to the library.
+If you are not an Admin, you will see the same screen as above, but without the option to upload to the library.

 From the Web